by Richard Allen

 I have nesting in a bird house in my woods just to the back of my back deck a pair of Wrens.

-That is not unusual, however one of the Wrens, I suppose it's the male, has a red head.
+That is not unusual, however, one of the Wrens, I suppose it's the male, has a red head.

-I have named it the Logan Wren, because my great grandson is redheaded.
+I have named it the Logan Wren, because my great-grandson is redheaded.
 I have a photo of the Logan Wren and the mate.

-I suppose the Logan Wren is a freak of nature or maybe evolving a new species of Wren.
+I suppose the Logan Wren is a freak of nature or maybe evolving into a new species of Wren.

 I have a total of six birdhouses in the patch of woods all hung near enough to my back deck where I can observe them from my back deck or even from inside my home.